 My pain and suffering aren’t gone – I’m still disabled and my injury affects me daily – but cannabis eases and soothes like nothing else can.

 For me, cannabis is a natural miracle.

 Since starting medical marijuana, my passion for life has returned.
-I’ve stopped taking ALL the opiates, valium and other horrific medications.
+I’ve stopped taking ALL opiates, valium and other pharmaceuticals.
 My mind feels like it’s mine again – it’s no longer clouded by medications.

 Thanks to cannabis, I can meditate daily.
-I can practice yoga again – not nearly at the same level, but with a deeper spiritual connection than ever before.
+I can practice yoga again – not anywhere near the same level, but with a deeper spiritual connection than ever before.

 I’ll never be a hospice nurse again, but my career is taking a shape in a form I never imagined.
 Over the past year, I’ve had articles appear on Cosmopolitan, Good Housekeeping, MSN, and more.
 I was featured on Viceland, and have been interviewed by publications around the world.

 The part that I’m most grateful for?
 Marijuana helps me be a regular mom again.